OpenNLPLab/HGRN/README.md

 #### 2) Training

-Use the following script to run the experiments, you should change `PREFIX` to your lra path, change `tasks` to a specific task and change `model_config` to t1 or t2:
+Use the following script to run the experiments, you should change `PREFIX` to your lra path, change `tasks` to a specific task:

 ```
 python script_lra.py